iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> On January 29, 2021, developers advised that app can now download from US PlayStore.
+Previous comments related to now fixed issue.<br> :date: __2021-01-29 23:05:02__

 > The app (on android) started using a lot of battery capacity, so I force-stopped it and restarted my phone.
 Now it is fine.
 The only reason the app does not receive more stars is that it is not in use by enough people.<br> :date: __2021-01-15 21:51:13__

-> Applies to build 1.5.0.
-United States visitors will find the app will not download from PlayStore.
-Do not know if same issue exists with iPhone.
-Several workarounds.
-Need to set PlayStore to Canada site.
-(1) Google has an option to change country for apps.
-States cannot change back for a year.
-(2) Can reset your phone and then apply for a new Google account once in Alberta.
-(3) Buy a prepaid phone which I did.
-Do not sign into your US Google account.
-Create new Google account.<br> :date: __2021-01-05 20:26:24__

 > Good<br> :date: __2020-12-03 11:14:09__